random-geek/MapEditr/Manual.md

 ## Introduction

-MapEditr is a command-line tool for editing Minetest worlds, specifically Minetest maps.
+MapEditr is a command-line tool for editing Minetest worlds.
 Note that MapEditr is not a mod or plugin; it is a separate program which operates independently of Minetest.

-Minetest *worlds* are stored in the `worlds` folder within Minetest's installation directory.
-Each world is a folder containing a *map database*, usually named `map.sqlite`, among other files.
-The map database contains the physical layout of that world, including all nodes (blocks) and objects (mobs, etc.).
-This file is what MapEditr reads and edits.

-Minetest stores map data in *mapblocks*.
-A single map block is a cubical, 16x16x16 node area of the map.
-The lower southwestern corner of a mapblock (towards -X, -Y, -Z) is always at coordinates divisible by 16, e.g.
-(0, 16, -48) or the like.
+MapEditr reads and edits *map databases*, usually a file named `map.sqlite` within each Minetest world directory.
+As such, the terms "world" and "map" may be used interchangeably.

-For most commands to work, the mapblocks to be read and modified must already be generated within Minetest.
-This can be achieved by either exploring the area in-game, or by using Minetest's built-in `/emergeblocks` command.
+For most commands to work, the areas of the map to be read/modified must already be generated.
+This can be done by either exploring the area in-game, or by using Minetest's built-in `/emergeblocks` command.

-MapEditr supports map format versions 25 through 28, meaning all worlds created since Minetest version 0.4.2-rc1 (released July 2012) should be supported.
-Unsupported mapblocks will be skipped (TODO).
+MapEditr supports all maps created since Minetest version 0.4.2-rc1, released July 2012.
+Any unsupported areas of the map will be skipped (TODO).
+Note that only SQLite format maps are currently supported.

 ## General usage